W H O & W H Y

 When ranch visitor Harold Bell Wright sold the movie rights to his book The Mine with the Iron Door, it was agreed that the film would be made on location in Oracle.
 Providing bed and board for the cast and crew inspired Wilson to open possibly Arizona's first dude ranch, which soon played host to such Hollywood notables as Rita Hayworth, George Sanders and Gary Cooper.

 The post-war period saw the decline of the dude ranch industry.
-Nevertheless, it was at the beginnings of its phase as an artist community that Andy Warhol decided to make his one and only Western movie, Lonesome Cowboys, here at Rancho Linda Vista, causing quite a scandal among the denizens of Oracle.
+Nevertheless, it was at the beginnings of its phase as an artist community that Andy Warhol decided to make his one and only Western movie, Lonesome Cowboys, here at Rancho Linda Vista, causing a high-pitched scandal among the denizens of Oracle.